pilarnavarro/koster_data_management/README.md

 - python -m ipykernel install --user --name="new_environment"
 - from the jupyter notebook select kernel/change kernel

 Before pushing your code to the repo, please run black on the code you have edited.
-You can install black package using pip
+You can install black package using pip:
 ```python
 pip install black
 ```